 The programme offers three pathways Master of Science (MSc - 180 credits), Postgraduate Diploma (120 Credits) or Postgraduate Certificate (60 Credits) that bring a multidisciplinary global context of health to develop transferable skills, knowledge and competencies for health action and impact.

-- English language IELTs with an overall band of 6.5 (and a minimum of 5.5 in all learning components). - Graduates from recognised universities generally require at least a year of professional or voluntary experience in health or a related area.
+Entrance Requirements • English language - IELTs with an overall band of 6.5 (and a minimum of 5.5 in all learning components).
+Graduates from recognised universities generally require at least a year of professional or voluntary experience in health or a related area.
 Candidates without this work experience are eligible, provided they can demonstrate an understanding and engagement with global health issues.
+Programme Outline The programmes are underpinned by LSTM's mission of decreasing the global disease burden through research, education and building capacity.
+The programmes also contribute towards building skills and competencies of organisations and individuals working in the global health sector.
+Graduates will develop high-level transferable knowledge, intellectual and practical skills enabling them to take a leadership role in providing technical support and addressing the social determinants of health.
+Graduates will be able to work with diverse populations and in a wide range of settings.
+The programmes' competency-based curriculum was developed following close consultation with employers and key stakeholders, a review of global health competencies from renowned global health agencies and informed by evidence from global health employers to ensure relevancy and graduate employability.
+The MSc, PGDip and PGCert programmes cover a wide range of global health topics that provide graduates with key analytical, technical and practical skills for working in a diverse global world. • Critical knowledge and skills for addressing the global burden of disease using various strategies including surveillance, research methodologies and strengthening of health systems. - from global threats.

-LSTM's Global Health programmes seek to address priorities identified in several global health frameworks.
+-B. Download the ROAR App and scan this page for programme information LSTM's Global Health programmes seek to address priorities identified in several global health frameworks.
 These priorities include addressing global health inequalities through workforce development, leadership in health systems improvements, facilitating universal health coverage, promoting gender equity and creating meaningful partnerships for global health.
+The Programmes will develop: